An evolved version of the logo, that gets rid of the ‘tab’ graphic and lets it all hang together more simply. A good decision.

-The typeface is a solid serif, with too much graduation that treads the well worn path of uppercase serif font and a coat of arms, good use is made of the differing lengths of the text to bring the elements closer and play against each other, creating a tightly integrated block.
+The typeface is a solid serif, that treads the well worn path of uppercase serif font and a coat of arms, good use is made of the differing lengths of the text to bring the elements closer and play against each other, creating a tightly integrated block.

 The guillotine shape acts offsets the overall block effect, and is mostly used as a tab at the top of a typical design; slightly more difficult when bleeding to the edge is impractical, but a keyline device is then used to define the shape.

-There is a rather lovely illustration of the coat of arms and explanation in a heritage guide to the history of the institution The version rendered in the logo is in a clear linear style that benefits from being displayed large, but can cope with the inevitable reductions.
+There is a nice illustration of the coat of arms and explanation in a heritage guide to the history of the institution The version rendered in the logo is in a clear linear style that benefits from being displayed large, but can cope with the inevitable reductions.

 A common problem with universities - they have a tradition that they would like to refer to, but would also like to present some dynamism and development.
 Heriot Watt have chosen a device to give the restrained and somewhat conservative logo some tension.